Remington Ammo

 -

-Remington UMC ammo is made in Lonoke, Arkansas using non corrosive Boxer primers and reloadable brass cases.
+This ammo is loaded in Lonoke, Arkansas using non-corrosive Boxer primers and reloadable brass cases.

 -